naaniraj/siva-76B/DAY-21-30/DAY-25/Create EC2 instance.md

                  }

-                 resource "aws_security_group" "roboshop-all" { # this is terraform name for terraform reffernce name        = "roboshop-all" # this is for aws description = "Allow TLS inbound traffic and all outbound traffic" vpc_id      = aws_vpc.main.id
+                 resource "aws_security_group" "roboshop-all" { # this is terraform name for terraform reffernce name        = "var.sg-name" # this is for aws description = "Allow TLS inbound traffic and all outbound traffic" vpc_id      = aws_vpc.main.id